Neuron Memory + Review State Machine

 If a reviewer rejects a draft and asks for revisions, the next agent call should not have to reconstruct the whole context from scratch.

-Neuron's SQLChatHistory is a good fit for that because the agent can keep working inside the same conversation thread while Queuety pauses, resumes, and routes the workflow.
+Neuron's SQLChatHistory is a good fit for that because the agent can keep working inside the same conversation thread while Queuety routes reviewer decisions and revision rounds.

 The Neuron agent with SQL-backed history